Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What it the main reason for the Scrum Master to be at the Daily Scrum?
+### What is the main reason for the Scrum Master to be at the Daily Scrum?

 - [ ] To gather status and progress information to report to management.
 - [ ] To write down any changes to the Sprint Backlog, including adding new items, and tracking progress on the burn-down.